boraeresici/ADE-Rules/rule-template.md

 **Automation Potential:** [Briefly describe how this rule can be automated or checked by tools.
 Refer to `suggested_tools` if applicable.]

-**Further Reading:** [Optional: Links to external resources, articles, or documentation related to this rule.]
+**Further Reading:** [Provide links to external resources, articles, or documentation related to this rule.
+This section should contain actual, clickable resources to enrich the rule's context.]